ganeswar-velvadapu/portfolio/public/blogs/docker-networks.md

 ### What Happens When You Create a Container?

-**Step 1:** A separate network interface is created for the container, which contains a network interface called `eth0`.
+**Step 1:** A separate network namespace is created for the container, which contains a network interface called `eth0`.

 **Step 2:** A separate network interface is created called `vethABC` (some random veth name) on the host machine (your laptop).

 Okay, so now network interfaces are created, so packets should be able to travel between them, right?
-But wait - there's no connection here!
+But wait, there's no connection here!

 This is exactly where the **bridge** comes in (notice how the name is similar - "bridge" means connecting something).